TheRealMarcusChiu/personal-website-2/content/tinkering/2025-09-18/index.md

 Sometime ago - I've watched a [video](https://www.youtube.com/watch?v=gXug7Kb3p4I) on Hidden 3D Inside Google Maps, where it displayed the interior of restaurants in 3D

-Quite naturally, my curious self wanted a dab at it.
+Quite naturally, my curious self wanted to take a look into and create one myself.

 # Solution

 After a couple of days of head scratching,
-I've created a 3D model of my room: [my-room.marcuschiu.com](https://my-room.marcuschiu.com)
+I've finally did it and created a 3D model of my room: [my-room.marcuschiu.com](https://my-room.marcuschiu.com)

 [![My 3DGS Room](assets/my-room.png)](https://my-room.marcuschiu.com)